DBCG/aphl-vsm/README.md

 ### Clear out HAPI FHIR JPA Server data only

-- If you want to clear out the CQF data only, run:
+- If you want to clear out the HAPI data only, run:
 ```./bin/clear-data.sh```

 By default this will point to the local instance of the HAPI FHIR JPA server running at `http://localhost:8082/fhir`, but you can override this by passing in a different URL as the first argument.